PerfAI-Inc/perfai-api-privacy/README.md

 - Click on **Actions**
 - Click on **New Repository secrets**

-Below is the example screenshot showing to add add it
+Below is the example screenshot that shows how to do it

 ![image](https://github.com/user-attachments/assets/a4136e16-615e-4900-9d62-01ea5a3e2dfb)